sylvioneto/gcp-ingest-api/README.md

 # GCP Ingest API

 Use this code to create a data ingest API that receives HTTP request and post them to Pub/sub.
+You can use the parameter `entity` to route your messages on Pub/sub.

 ## Develop